gharials/dev-path/docs/internet-web/web-pages.md

 }
 ```

-Two additional CSS selectors are frequently used: the class selector and the id selector.
-They give more control over which elements to style.
+Notice that selectors like `body` and `h1` have _too broad a scope_.
+They apply to _all elements_ of those types in the document.
+Two additional CSS selectors give more _fine-grained_, that is, more specific, control over their scopes: the class selector and the id selector.

 #### The class selector